An under-utilised setting that can offer substantial performance gains.

 In the following example, the object from LargeObjectHeapExample is actually 16 Bytes because it is just made up of general class info and pointers to the string and byte array.

-By instantiating the LargeObjectHeapExample object we are actually allocating 3 objects on the heap: 2 of them on the small object heap; and the byte array on the large object heap.
+By instantiating the LargeObjectHeapExample object we are actually allocating 3 objects on the heap: 2 of them on the small object heap; and the byte array on the large object heap visit their website.

 Remember what I said earlier about stuff in the Large Object Heap – notice how the byte array reports as being in generation 2!
 One reason for the LOH being within gen 2 logically, is that large objects typically have longer lifetimes (think back to what I said earlier about objects that live longer in generational GC).
 The other reason is the expense of copying large objects while performing the compacting that occurs in earlier generations.